AdobeDocs/analytics.en/help/implement/js-implementation/plugins/integrate.md

 ---
 title: Integrate Module
-seo-title: Integrate Module for Adobe Analytics
 description: The Integrate Module allows Adobe partners to integrate their data collection efforts with your organization.
-seo-description: The Integrate Module allows Adobe partners to integrate their data collection efforts with your organization.
 ---

 # Integrate Module